dreadflopp/dreadsskyrimbuild_old/README.md

 ### Initialization

-BethINI needs to be set up to run for the current profile in MO2 and ran to establish solid INIs before beginning the mod installations.
+BethINI needs to be set up to run for the current profile in MO2 and ran to establish solid INI's before beginning the mod installations.
 To do this:

 1. Close MO2 and run BethINI.
 1. Select Skyrim Special Edition from the game selection box.